0xZDH/cmdw/README.md

 Install one-liner: `source <(curl -s https://raw.githubusercontent.com/0xZDH/cmdw/master/install.sh)`

+### All Users

+The `install-all.sh` script will install and setup cmdw for all users on the system.

+One-liner: `source <(curl -s https://raw.githubusercontent.com/0xZDH/cmdw/master/install-all.sh)`

 ## History Size:
 If required, the user can modify the size of the maintained history file by setting CMDWSIZE as an environment variable (Default: 10,000):
 * `export CMDWSIZE=1000`